John Arthur Fraser: Toronto (1868–1885)

 Fraser left Notman's firm in Montreal in October 1868 and in November 1868 opened the partnership of Notman and Fraser in Toronto.

 In Toronto, Fraser employed young painters such as Horatio Walker, Homer Watson and Frederick Arthur Verner to provide high-quality artistic work.

 In 1876 Notman and Edward Wilson formed the Centennial Photographic Company, which obtained a monopoly on photography at the 1876 Centennial Exposition in Philadelphia.

 Fraser was employed as art supervisor by the company, which had 100 employees working in a large building on the exhibition grounds.

 Fraser was the driving force in creating the Ontario Society of Artists (OSA).

 On 25 June 1872 he arranged a meeting at his home with six other artists who decided to form the OSA.

 The founders were Fraser, J. W. Bridgman, Robert Ford Gagen, James Hoch, Marmaduke Matthews, Charles Stuart Millard and Thomas Mower Martin.

 The honorary president was William Holmes Howland, and on 2 July 1872 Fraser was elected vice-president.

 The society held its first exhibition on 14 April 1873 at the Notman and Fraser premises, recently built for the firm.

 The press paid most attention to the work of Fraser, Lucius Richard O'Brien and Frederick Arthur Verner.

 Fraser was reelected vice-president of the OSA in 1873, but drew criticism for the way he dealt with the treasurer, who had embezzled funds.

 O'Brien replaced him in June 1874, and in December 1874 he resigned from the OSA.

-In February 1877 Fraser again became a member of the OSA, and in summer of 1877 went by rail on a sketching trip to New Brunswick.
+In February 1877 Fraser again became a member of the OSA, and in summer of 1877 went by rail on a sketching trip to New Brunswick, where his work in the Restigouche River estuary, Bay of Chaleur (at present-day Dalhousie), and along the Gaspe coast of Quebec received interest and acclaim from locals, capturing breathtaking landscapes.
 In May 1878 he submitted a large number of oils and watercolors from his sketches to the OSA exhibition, where he received much praise for his work.

 That year he first exhibited his work with the American Watercolor Society.

 In October 1876 the Government of Ontario agreed to give the OSA a grant of $1,000 to open the first art school in Ontario at 14 King Street West in Toronto.

 Fraser was elected to the council of the Ontario School of Art in 1878, and in September that year became general supervisor of paintings at the school.

 His pupils included George Agnew Reid and Ernest Thompson Seton.